mishamolnar/taxi-service-project/README.md

 #### General info

-Taxi service is a pet project that was created with the aim to show my skills in Java, OOP,
+Taxi service is project that was created with the aim to show my skills in Java, OOP,
 SOLID principles, JDBC, Web.
 The web application provides the following features to registered users:
 * Add drivers, cars and manufacturers